 If you don't already have one, sign up for a new account.

-- Enable the Cloud Datastore, Kubernetes Engine, Cloud Storage, Cloud Pub/Sub, and Google+ APIs.
+- Enable the Datastore, GKE, Cloud Storage, and Pub/Sub APIs.

 - Install and initialize the Cloud SDK.

 - Install Docker.
-Docker is used to build container images locally.
+Docker builds container images locally.

 gcloud components install kubectl